Honoring the Medicine

 Healing, Counseling and Consultations

 Healing, blessing, and spiritual counseling sessions are arranged by appointment.
-Ken uses a variety of tools, as appropriate, including:
+Ken uses a variety of methods, as appropriate, including:

-Prayer, Hand-Doctoring (spiritual energy healing), Smudging, Singing, Herbs, Ceremony, Indigenous Tools for discovering and honoring one's life purpose.
+Prayer, Hand-Doctoring (spiritual energy healing), Smudging, Singing, Herbs, Ceremony, Story-telling, and various Indigenous Tools for discovering and honoring one's life purpose.

 Please do not confuse traditional indigenous "doctoring" with either Shamanism or New Age dabbling.
 Traditional healing requires following cultural protocols, including how one asks for a healing ("offering tobacco"), when during the cycle of the month it might be more appropriate or inappropriate to ask for healing, the meaning of "reciprocity", proper ways to show respect through style of dress and speech, and so on.
 Ken will explain these protocols to you.